 Burnout refers to the impact of repeated exposure to high levels of stress on your brain and body.
 In recent years, the scientific community has learned a lot about the effects of stress on humans.
 From elevated blood pressure and poor sleep quality to worsened mood and shortened attention span, stress can change how you feel in a variety of ways.

 Burnout is a step beyond regular stress — it’s when you’re overextended in multiple ways, and it’s harder to recover from than your usual daily routine.
-Burnout can also have different effects on the body.
-Maybe stress from work causes one bad night’s sleep this week, but burnout can lead to waking up feeling exhausted every day.
+Life burnout can also have different effects on the body.
+Maybe stress from work causes one bad night’s sleep this week, but dealing with burnout can lead to waking up feeling exhausted every day.
 When your mind and your body have been under this kind of chronic stress for too long, your quality of life starts to suffer.

 Signs of Burnout

-So how do you know if you’re experiencing burnout?
+So how do you know if you’re experiencing burnout in life?
 There are a few telltale signs that your stress level is heightened beyond the typical level:

 - You struggle to find motivation for even small tasks.